Our Faculty

 Dr. Luigi Bradizza is a professor and chair of the Department of Political Science and International Relations at Salve Regina, where he has taught since 2009.
 He holds an M.A. in political science from Boston College (1997) and a Ph.D. in politics from the University of Dallas (2008).
 He specializes in American government and political philosophy.
 His research interests encompass American political thought and political philosophy.
 He has published "Richard T. Ely's Critique of Capitalism" (2013) in addition to a number of scholarly articles and book chapters.

-Dr. Symeon Giannakos is a professor and director of the graduate programs in international relations at Salve Regina.
-He holds a Ph.D. in foreign affairs from the University of Virginia (1990) and teaches courses in international relations and comparative politics with a concentration on nationalism and ethnic conflict, and on ethics and international affairs.
+Dr. Symeon Giannakos is a professor, founder and director of the graduate programs in international relations at Salve Regina.
+He holds a Ph.D. in foreign affairs from the University of Virginia (1990).
+He teaches courses in international relations and comparative politics, concentrating on nationalism and ethnic conflict and ethics and international affairs.
 He has also taught at Norwich University, the American University in Bulgaria, Washington and Lee University and Ohio University.
 His research focuses on national identity and conflict.
 He has published extensively on this topic and is the editor of "Ethnic Conflict: Religion, Identity and Politics" (2002).
 In 2011, he served as a Fulbright Scholar to Albania.
 His most recent work is on Chinese nationalism, published by Nationalities Papers.

 Dr. Chad Raymond is a professor in the Department of Political Science and International Relations at Salve Regina, where he also chaired the Department of Cultural, Environmental and Global Studies.
-He holds a Ph.D. in political science from the University of Hawaii, obtained after doing dissertation field research in Vietnam, and bachelor’s and master’s degrees in the same field from Massachusetts Institute of Technology.
-His research interests fall into two general areas: the political economy of development, especially as applied to Asia and the Middle East, and evaluating the effectiveness of teaching methods used in the university classroom.
+He holds a Ph.D. in political science from the University of Hawaii, obtained after doing field research for his dissertation in Vietnam, and a bachelor's and master's degree in the same field from the Massachusetts Institute of Technology.
+His research interests fall into two general areas: the political economy of development, mainly as applied to Asia and the Middle East and evaluating the effectiveness of teaching methods in the university classroom.
 His scholarship has appeared in journals such as China Information, the Journal of Contemporary Asia, Agricultural History, the Journal of Political Science Education and International Studies Perspectives.

 Dr. Hans Schattle is a professor of political science and international studies at Yonsei University.
 He holds a Ph.D. in politics from the University of Oxford (Mansfield College), an M.A. from Boston College and a B.A. from Boston University.
 He teaches coursework in citizenship, democracy, civil society, cosmopolitanism, nationalism, global governance, political theory, political communications and the politics of Europe, East Asia and the United States.
 He has also taught at Roger Williams University and Providence College.
 He is the author of "Globalization and Citizenship" (Rowman & Littlefield, 2012) and more than 20 refereed journal articles.